VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 an inlist for your real science cases, you should still look into your opacity tables, atmosphere settings, equation of state, spatial and temporal resolution, and much more.
-However, for the sake of time and not making this lab too repetitive, we'll stop here.
+However, for the sake of time, we'll stop here.

-Now let's run the model again!
-To do so, enter
+**Now let's run the model again!** To do so, enter

 ```bash
 ./rn
 ```

 into your terminal.

+> [!IMPORTANT]
-When the run is finished, double check if the new file 'M5_Z0014_fov030_f0ov0005_TAMS.mod' is in your work directory.
+> When the run is finished, double check if the new file 'M5_Z0014_fov030_f0ov0005_TAMS.mod' is in your work directory.
+You will need that model for the next lab! **If it's not there, ask your TA for help.**

 If you got stuck and cannot get your inlist to run, you can find [a functional inlist with all the changes described above here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_project2)